-See TEGL 19-16 for background on WIOA Adult and Dislocated Worker and Wagner-Peyser Act Employment Service (ES) requirements and guidelines for the provision of supportive services and Needs-Related Payments.
+See TEGL 19-16 for background on WIOA requirements and guidelines for the provision of supportive services and Needs-Related Payments.

-DESC subrecipients may provide supportive services when necessary to eliminate barriers faced by job seekers to accessing and participating in training or employment opportunities.
-All DESC subrecipients shall adhere to DESC's and the Michigan Department of Labor and Economic Opportunity-Workforce Development (LEO-WD) limitations and guidelines established for the provision of supportive services as outlined in this policy.
-DESC subrecipients shall document supportive service provisions in the One-Stop Management Information System (OSMIS) and the local DESC case management system, LaunchPad, in the applicable Supportive Service areas.
+DESC contractors may provide supportive services when necessary to eliminate barriers faced by job seekers to accessing and participating in training or employment opportunities.
+All DESC contractors shall adhere to DESC's and the State of Michigan's Workforce Development Agency (WDA) limitations and guidelines established for the provision of supportive services as outlined in this policy.
+DESC contractors shall document supportive service provision in the One-Stop Management Information System (OSMIS) and the local DESC case management system in the applicable Supportive Service areas.

-Through the intake and assessment process, the subrecipients should determine if the participant is enrolled in other programs that provide related supportive services.
-Subrecipients should maintain relationships with community and social organizations that provide supportive services in-kind.
-Subrecipients should ensure these alternative sources for expenses are explored by customer or subrecipient prior to authorizing any supportive service.
-Under no circumstance may a subrecipient provide a supportive service if the supportive service is readily available in a timely manner from another source.
-Subrecipient and participant must identify supportive services needs during the intake/assessment process and include them in the Individual Employment Plan (IEP) or Individual Service Strategy (ISS).
-The subrecipient must update the IEP or ISS to add additional supportive services and follow LEO-WD, DESC and their own procurement requirements in the provision of supportive services.
-Subrecipient shall document that the supportive service is not readily available through other sources and/or document referral of the customer to other partners and resources.
+Through the intake and assessment process, contractors should determine if the participant is enrolled in other programs that provide related supportive services.
+Contractors should maintain relationships with community and social organizations that provide supportive services in-kind.
+Contractors should ensure these alternative sources for expenses are explored by customer or contractor prior to authorizing any supportive service.
+Under no circumstance may a contractor provide a supportive service if the supportive service is readily available in a timely manner from another source.
+Contractor and participant must identify supportive services needs during the intake/assessment process and include them in the Individual Employment Plan (IEP).
+The contractor must update the IEP to add additional supportive services needs as they become identified.
+Contractor shall use acceptable accounting procedures and follow WDA, DESC and their own procurement requirements in the provision of supportive services.
+Contractor shall document that the supportive service is not readily available through other sources and/or document referral of the customer to other partners and resources.

 Supportive services are not intended to meet every need of the participant and are not a participant entitlement.
 Supportive services are to provide temporary assistance to eligible participants.
-Staff should assist the participant with developing a plan to cover supportive service assistance once they have exhausted their supportive service limit or once WIOA or other special program funds are no longer appropriate for the individual.
+Staff should assist the participant with developing a plan to cover supportive service assistance once he/she has exhausted their supportive service limit or once WIOA or other special program funds are no longer appropriate for the individual.